How to Fix 500 Internal Server Error: Advanced Troubleshooting Guide

 error_reporting(E_ALL);

-Next, once you are done opening the file, you will need to search for the ‘WP_DEBUG’ string.
-Once you find the line, you will need to change it from False to True and upload the file back to the server.
+Next, search for the ‘WP_DEBUG’ string in the file.
+When you find the line, change the value from False to True and upload the file back to the server.

 define( “WP_DEBUG”, true );

-How to disable plugins and themes from Cpanel?
+How to Disable Plugins and Themes from cPanel?

 Also, you will need to follow these steps to disable the theme if there is an issue with the theme on your website.